vin0010/SystemDesign/README.md

 ### Dos
 - Always ask for clarification.
 Do not assume your assumption is correct.
 - Understand the requirements of the problem.
+- Use standard terminology to save time.
 - There is neither the right answer nor the best answer.
 A solution designed to solve the problems of a young startup is different from that of an established company with millions of users.
 Make sure you understand the requirements.
 - Let the interviewer know what you are thinking.
 Communicate with your interviewer.
+  - Ask if he has any concerns or questions to understand if he disagrees with you.
 - Suggest multiple approaches if possible.
 - Once you agree with your interviewer on the blueprint, go into details on each component.
 Design the most critical components first.
 - Convey ideas to the interviewer

 ### Don'ts
+- "It depends" usually not a great answer when given specific scenario. -> ask clarifying questions and assert an opinion on right choice.
 - Don’t go into too much detail on a single component in the beginning.
 Give the high-level design first then drills down.
 - Communicate.
 Don't think in silence.
-- Don't
+- If you don't know something don't paper over it.

 ### Time
 - Step 1 Understand the problem and establish design scope: 3 - 10 minutes